Daniel-Mietchen/events/JupyterCon-2017.md

 ## Observations

 - Jupyter notebooks
-  - provide a great learning experiences when they actually run
+  - provide great learning experiences when they actually run
   - can trigger frustration or additional learning experiences when they do not run
   - are growing in popularity on PMC
 - Validation approaches